hieunq95/hieunq95.github.io/index.md

 During my time at NTU Singapore, I spent most of my time exploring deep reinforcement learning algorithms to solve optimization and sequential decision-making problems in wireless communications.
 The problems include blockchain networks, integrated sensing-communications, rate splitting multiple access, and edge computing.
 During my PhD studies at UTS, I became interested in advanced topics related to virtual reality, brain-computer interfaces, 3D body motion tracking, and their potential applications in future wireless systems.
 As my research interests expanded, I began to explore new frameworks such as generative models, graphical models, and information theory tools to better understand and analyze these topics.

 ## News
+- **[Nov.
+2023]**: Our paper "Reconstructing Human Pose from Inertial Measurements: A Generative Model-based Compressive Sensing Approach" is submitted to IEEE JSAC
 - **[Aug.
 2023]** Our paper "Toward BCI-enabled Metaverse: A Joint Learning and Resource Allocation Approach" is accepted to IEEE Globecom 2023
 - **[Jul.
 2023]** Our paper "A Human-Centric Metaverse Enabled by Brain-Computer Interface: A Survey" is submitted to IEEE COMST
 - **[Jul.
 2023]** Our paper "Enhancing Immersion and Presence in the Metaverse with Over-the-Air Brain-Computer Interface"  is submitted to IEEE TWC